History of Lviv: Polish–Ukrainian conflict

-Immediately, the Polish majority of Lviv, a city of over 200,000, started an armed uprising that the 1,400 Ukrainian garrison consisting mostly of teenage peasants disoriented in the city were unable to quell.
+Immediately, the Polish majority of Lviv, a city of over 200,000, started an armed uprising that the 1,400 Ukrainian garrison consisting mostly of teenage peasants who were unfamiliar with the city were unable to quell.
 The Poles soon took control over most of the city centre.
 Unable to break into the central areas, Ukrainian forces besieged the city, defended by Polish irregular forces including the Lwów Eaglets.
-After the Inter-Allied Commission in Paris agreed to leave the city under Polish administration until its future was resolved by a post-war treaty or a referendum, the regular Polish forces reached the city on November 19 and by November 22, the Ukrainian troops were forced out.
+After the Inter-Allied Commission in Paris agreed to leave the city under Polish administration until its future was resolved by a post-war treaty or a referendum, the regular Polish forces reached the city on 19 November and by 22 November, the Ukrainian troops were forced out.
 When the Polish forces captured the city, elements of Polish soldiery begun to loot and burn much of the Jewish and Ukrainian quarters of the city, killing approximately 340 civilians (see: Lwów pogrom (1918)).
 After securing control of Lviv, Polish authorities shut down all Ukrainian institutions and societies, conducted mass arrests of Ukrainians, forced Ukrainians to work on Greek Catholic religious holidays, and dismissed most Ukrainian civil servants.
 Ukrainian members of the city council resigned in protest, and no Ukrainian would sit on the city council until 1927.

 In the following months, other territories of Galicia controlled by the government of the West Ukrainian People's Republic were captured by the Polish forces, which effectively ended the power of the West Ukrainian government.
 The April 1920 agreement concluded by Poland with Symon Petlura, the exiled leader of the Ukrainian People's Republic, met with the fierce opposition of western Ukrainians.
 It recognized Poland's control of the city and the area in exchange for Polish military assistance to Petlura against the Bolsheviks.

 Polish–Soviet War

 During the Polish–Soviet War of 1920 the city was attacked by the Red Army forces of Alexander Yegorov.
-Since mid-June 1920 the 1st Cavalry Army of Semyon Budyonny was trying to reach the city from the north and east.
-At the same time Lwów was preparing the defence.
+In mid-June 1920 the 1st Cavalry Army of Semyon Budyonny was trying to reach the city from the north and east.
+At the same time Lviv was preparing the defence.
 The inhabitants raised and fully equipped three regiments of infantry and two regiments of cavalry as well as constructed defensive lines.
 The city was defended by an equivalent of three Polish divisions aided by one Ukrainian infantry division.
-Finally after almost a month of heavy fighting on August 16 the Red Army crossed the Bug river and, reinforced by additional 8 divisions of the so-called Red Cossacks, started an assault on the city.
+Finally after almost a month of heavy fighting on 16 August the Red Army crossed the Bug river and, reinforced by additional 8 divisions of the so-called Red Cossacks, started an assault on the city.
 The fighting occurred with heavy casualties on both sides, but after three days the assault was halted and the Red Army retreated.
 For the heroic defence the city was awarded with the Virtuti Militari medal.